 In addition, we have advised exporters to the EU on customs classification issues and the use of binding tariff information (BTI) certificates with respect to poultry importation into the EU.
 In relation to the same market access problem, we were also involved in the ensuing WTO case (i.e., the EC-Chicken Classification case), where we provided advice on certain procedural issues of EU customs law.

 On rules of origin, we have advised a major European trade association in the textiles sector on issues related to rules of origin and product traceability.
-In addition, we have assisted the Government of Mongolia in order to allow its producers and exporters to take full advantage of Mongolia’s status as GSP+ country vis-à-vis the EU.
+In addition, we have assisted the Governments of Lao PDR, Mongolia, Pakistan, Sri Lanka and Tajikistan in order to allow their producers and exporters to take full advantage of their respective countries' GSP or GSP+ status vis-à-vis the EU.

 On transport and transit, we have advised the Asian Development Bank and the Greater Mekong Sub-region’s (GMS) Contracting Parties on many of the key legal and trade facilitation issues related to the Cross-Border Transport Agreement (CBTA).